DaraOladapo/csharp-lessons/README.md

 ### Strings

 In this section we will be talking about strings, how to use them, replace text, concatenate strings.
-Yes, also string formatting is part of what will be doig.
+Yes, also string formatting is part of what will be doing.

 ## Lesson 6